-- failure to comply with the SONDH COVID-19 Clinical and Fieldwork Guidelines - breaking confidentiality of client information and health records; - jeopardizing the physical and emotional well-being of a client or patient: - knowingly performing nursing actions without adequate preparation or beyond one's level of skill; - fabricating patient records or write-ups (such as history and physicals); - fabricating the documentation of the number of clinical hours, patient encounters and diagnoses of patients seen; - verbal or social media threats or intimidation, or physical harm; - behaviors that disrupt class or clinical activities; and/or - incivility or lack of respect for faculty, staff (e.g., hospital, clinical agency, UHM Department of Nursing), fellow students and clients.
+- failure to comply with the NAWSON Clinical and Fieldwork Guidelines - breaking confidentiality of client information and health records; - jeopardizing the physical and emotional well-being of a client or patient; - knowingly performing nursing actions without adequate preparation or beyond one's level of skill; - fabricating patient records or write-ups (such as history and physicals); - fabricating the documentation of the number of clinical hours, patient encounters and diagnoses of patients seen; - verbal or social media threats or intimidation, or physical harm; - behaviors that disrupt class or clinical activities; and/or - incivility or lack of respect for faculty, staff (e.g., hospital, clinical agency, UHM Department of Nursing), fellow students and clients. - failure to comply with HIPAA and Protection of Human Subjects requirements - failure to comply with NAWSON social networking and electronic communication guidelines

 Faculty may dismiss a student from the day's activities based on any of the above actions or others that are considered breaches of professional standards.
-If a violation involves allegations that are potentially harmful or serious in nature, the Dean may suspend a student from clinical and/or didactic coursework and the DC will initiate an investigation.
+If a violation involves allegations that are potentially harmful or serious in nature, the Dean may suspend a student from clinical and/or didactic coursework and the Department Chair (DC) will initiate an investigation.
 If the matter is resolved in the student's favor, they will receive full support to complete course and/or clinical requirements.
+If the matter is not resolved in the student's favor, they may be dismissed from clinical and/or didactic coursework.